Lackland AFB Housing

 Outdoor activities in the San Antonio area:

-Tubing: Summertime finds San Antonians on the water, and ‘tubing’ (floating down one of the area rivers) is a popular way of enjoying the water.
-Rent tubes, canoes, and river rafts to float down the Guadalupe, San Marcos, Comal and Frio Rivers.
-Most vendors also provide shuttles to pick you up at the end of your float.
+• Tubing (floating down one of the area rivers) is a popular way of enjoying the water.
+Rent tubes, canoes, and river rafts to float down the Guadalupe, San Marcos, Comal, and Frio Rivers.
+Most vendors also provide shuttles to return floaters to their vehicles.

-Canyon Lake: One of the most picturesque area locations, this 8,230-acre lake is one of the most scenic lakes in Texas.
-It has eight public parks with camping, fishing, swimming, scuba diving, picnicking, wildlife viewing, boating and other water sports.
+• Canyon Lake is an 8,230-acre lake that is one of the most scenic lakes in Texas.
+It has eight public parks with camping, fishing, swimming, scuba diving, picnicking, wildlife viewing, boating, and other water sports.
 JBSA Recreation Park at Canyon Lake is available year-round for military members and families.

-Hiking: Explore locations like Government Canyon State Natural Area, Lost Maples State Natural Area (especially in autumn), Pedernales Falls State Park, and Enchanted Rock State Natural Area.
+• Hiking locations include Government Canyon State Natural Area, Lost Maples State Natural Area (especially in the fall), Pedernales Falls State Park, and Enchanted Rock State Natural Area.
 Find miles of hiking and biking trails, guided hikes, and rock climbing.

-San Antonio Stock Show and Rodeo: Every year, 1.5 million visitors come to the Stock Show & Rodeo.
+• San Antonio Stock Show and Rodeo has 1.5 million visitors every year.
 Since 1949, it’s one of the largest San Antonio annual events.
-Attend the carnival and then the Charreada, a unique blend of Mexican and Western culture.
-Learn more about the stock show and rodeo.
+Attend the carnival and then the Charreada.
+It's a unique blend of Mexican and Western culture.

-Fiesta San Antonio: Start planning your Fiesta schedule now!
+• Fiesta San Antonio attendees should plan their schedule in advance.
 Even schools close for this yearly event.
 Attend one of the parades: Battle of Flowers, Fiesta Flambeau (the largest night parade in the country), and the Texas Cavaliers River Parade.
 Then attend a food event and watch local entertainment.
-Fiesta started in 1891 as a way to honor the heroes from the Battle of the Alamo.
-It is now the city’s largest party! ¡Viva Fiesta!
+Fiesta started in 1891 to honor the heroes from the Battle of the Alamo.
+It is now the city’s largest party.

 • Austin